 After completing a household interview, the CAPI program will identify women and men in the household eligible for individual interview.
-The CAPI program will also preload the identification information on the cover page of the Individual Questionnaire for each eligible respondent identified in the Household Schedule.
+The CAPI program will also preload the identification

 The identification information on the Individual Questionnaire is similar to the identification information on the Household Questionnaire.
 However, it also includes the eligible respondent's name and the Line Number he/she was assigned in the Household Schedule in Column 1.
 If an eligible respondent is immediately available, proceed to interview the respondent.